-The paper disintegrator must destroy the maximum number of sheets of paper and/or optical disks fed into the machine simultaneously as claimed by the vendor.
-This test must not jam the machine at least two out of three attempts.
+The paper shredder must destroy the maximum number of sheets of paper, and the maximum number of optical disks feed into the machine simultaneously as claimed by the vendor.
+This test must not jam the device at least two out of three attempts.
 This test is performed separately from 4.2 Operational Time.